-This San Francisco Clam Chowder recipe is what regional cooking is all about.
-In classic West Coast fashion, the creamy chowder is served in a crusty, chewy sourdough bread bowl.
-Cook some up when you’re craving seafood and a Fisherman’s Wharf breeze.
+This San Francisco Clam Chowder Bread Bowl recipe is the ultimate in what regional cooking is all about.
+The creamy chowder is served in a crusty, chewy sourdough bread bowl in classic West Coast fashion.
+Cook some up when craving seafood and a Fisherman’s Wharf breeze.

 Content Covered Here